-This aerial survey protocol will try to detect potential data collection problems identified in previous years and will be an agreed reference document that will have to be followed by all companies contracted by ICCAT in 2017.
+This aerial survey protocol will be an agreed reference document that will have to be followed by all companies contracted by ICCAT in 2018.

 1.1 Target species

 The core objective of the ICCAT GBYP aerial survey is to provide annual relative abundance minimum estimates for bluefin tuna (Thunnus thynnus) spawners in the Mediterranean Sea.
 However, data will be also collected (when possible) for all species encountered (mainly other tunas and big fish, cetaceans, and turtle species) if this does not compromise data collection for the target species.